xformerfhs/VBAUtilities/README.md

 Converts VBA strings from and to [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding.
 Note that the UTF-8 values are byte arrays, not strings.
 Storing UTF-8 encodings in strings is seriously wrong.

+## Time utilitites

+### TimeConverter

+Converts VBA timestamps from and to Unix timestamps or local time from and to UTC time.

 ## Timing

 ### HighPrecisionTimer